pffelix/Inertial-Acoustic-SLAM/Readme.md

 <img src="images/diagram.png">
 </p>

+If elements of the program are re-used please cite:
+F. Pfreundtner, J. Yang and G. Sörös, "(W)Earable Microphone Array and Ultrasonic Echo Localization for Coarse Indoor Environment Mapping," ICASSP 2021 - 2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2021, pp. 4475-4479, doi: 10.1109/ICASSP39728.2021.9414356

 ### Installation:
 The program can be run by loading JUCE Projucer.exe in "src\juce\lib\JUCE".
 Then open the JUCE project via File/Open -> "src\juce\src\AugmentedAudioRenderer.jucer".